Nilpotent Symmetries of a Model of 2D Diffeomorphism Invariant Theory: BRST Approach: Conserved Charges: Continuous Symmetries

 \section{Conserved Charges: Continuous Symmetries}

-The BRST charge $Q_B$, that has been computed in [6]. is in the flat limit ($A_0 = A_1 = 0, A_2 = 1$) where the Lagrangian density ${\cal L}_B^{(0)}$ (cf. Eqn.
-(8)) plays a pivotal role.
-First of all, we note that the Lagrangian densities ${\cal L}_B^{(0)}$ and ${\cal L}_{\bar B}^{(0)}$ (cf. Eqns.
-(8) and (16)) respect the global ghost-scale symmetry transformations
+The BRST charge $Q_B$, that has been computed in [6], is in the flat limit ($A_0 = A_1 = 0, A_2 = 1$) where the Lagrangian density ${\cal L}_B^{(0)}$ [cf. Eq.
+(8)] plays a pivotal role.
+First of all, we note that the Lagrangian densities ${\cal L}_B^{(0)}$ and ${\cal L}_{\bar B}^{(0)}$ [cf. Eqs.
+(8) and (16)] respect the global ghost-scale symmetry transformations

 where $\Omega$ is a global scale transformation parameter.
-For the sake of brevity, we set $\Omega = 1 $ so that the infinitesimal version ($s_g$) of the above global scale symmetry transformation reduces to the following transformations on the (anti-)ghost fields, namely;
+For the sake of brevity, we set $\Omega = 1 $ so that the infinitesimal version ($s_g$) of the above global scale symmetry transformations reduce to the following transformations on the (anti-)ghost fields, namely;